The Incredibles (soundtrack)

-The Incredibles is the soundtrack album to the 2004 Disney-Pixar film of the same name composed by Michael Giacchino.
+The Incredibles is the soundtrack album to the 2004 Disney-Pixar film of the same name composed and arranged by Michael Giacchino.
 The Incredibles is the first Pixar film to be scored by Giacchino.
 Director Brad Bird was looking for a specific sound as inspired by the film's design — the future as seen from the 1960s.
 John Barry was the first choice to do the film's score with a trailer of the film given a rerecording of Barry's theme to On Her Majesty's Secret Service.
 However, Barry did not wish to duplicate the sound of some of his earlier soundtracks; the assignment was instead given to Giacchino.

 The soundtrack was released on November 2, 2004 by Walt Disney Records, three days before the film opened in theaters.
 It won numerous awards for Best Score and was nominated for the Grammy Award for Best Score Soundtrack for Visual Media.
 Music used for the film's trailers but not available on the soundtrack album includes "On Her Majesty's Secret Service" from the Propellerheads album Decksandrumsandrockandroll as well as excerpts from the David Arnold project Shaken and Stirred: The David Arnold James Bond Project.
 The animated short Jack-Jack Attack, which accompanied the film's DVD release, also features the "Alla Turca" movement from Mozart's Piano Sonata No. 11, 4th movement of Eine kleine Nachtmusik and Dies irae from Requiem.